johnprovazek/whoisscrape/README.md

 ## Bugs & Improvements
 - Add logic to handle extensions that impose a quota
 - Fix slow website load speed limited by 40MB JSON file.
-- Use linter and find a style guide
+- Use a linter and a style guide

 ## Device Tests